President Trump said he 'appreciates' Mueller's response to BuzzFeed report

 BuzzFeed News said in their story that Mueller’s office had declined to comment prior to the story’s publication.

-The digital news organization stuck by its reporting, despite the pushback from the special counsel and the White House.
-Its editor-in-chief, Ben Smith, urged Mueller’s office to provide greater clarification.
+The digital news organization has stated multiple times that its reporting remains sound, despite the pushback from the special counsel and the White House.
+Its editor-in-chief, Ben Smith, urged Mueller’s office to provide greater clarification on Friday.

 “We stand by our reporting and the sources who informed it, and we urge the Special Counsel to make clear what he’s disputing,” Smith wrote on Twitter.